PulidoLuciano/RockPaperScissors/README.md

 # RockPaperScissors
-A rock, paper and scissors game in which you can play against the computer.
-All on the web!
+A web Rock, Paper, Scissors against the computer.
+Beat the computer on a best of five match.